onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 **This plugin allows users to get their Pocket-ed articles with Calibre and send them as an e-book to their prefered e-book reader.
 You can schedule this process and every day get the freshest e-book with your Pocket-ed articles!**

-THis is a fork of the origina plugin.
+This is a fork of the original plugin.

 I modified the plugin to get an e-book including:

 * The latest (more or less as the original version of the plugin)
 * your content organized by tags!

-Now, you get **The latest** and **the content organized by your tags**:
+Now, you get **The latest** and **The content organized by your tags**:

 <table><tr><td><img src="doc/02.png" alt="" style="width: 200px;"/></td><td><img src="doc/03.png" alt="" style="width: 200px;"/></td></tr></table>